Free Things to do this Summer in Niagara Falls

-Coloured for the occasion and resplendent against a night sky, the fireworks are scheduled to occur every night from June 18th, 2018, straight through until September 3rd, 2018.
+Coloured for the occasion and resplendent against a night sky, the fireworks are scheduled to occur every night until September 2nd, 2019.

 Earlier I referred to colourings for the occasion?
 Well, these will include most of the special days that occur across the summer.
 As an example, special displays will occur on long weekends, holidays, and days of note.
 As a more specific example, the Canada Day volley will be coloured, naturally, red and white.

 Fireworks typically start at 10 pm and are subject to weather conditions, as you might well expect.
 Wind and rain, as ever, put a bit of a dampener on atmospheric display (Do you see what I did there?
 Rather clever, I thought).

 In any case, one might view the fireworks from many locations along the Niagara Parkway.
 Consider the Skylon Tower or the many hotel rooms that face in that direction and provide the requisite elevation.
 There are also many restaurants that have views of the fireworks.
 If you’re looking for a completely free experience, then take a blanket and find your perfect spot on the grass near the Table Rock Welcome Centre.

 The Niagara Parks Concert Series is a series of live music displays which will occur just before the fireworks displays.

 The Niagara Parks Commission has a bandstand near the Canadian Horseshoe Falls where musicians are planning to play live through the summer.
 Genres range from country to jazz, to pop.

 These shows will run Monday through Friday, and on holidays until August 31st.
 Bands perform from 8 – 10 pm at Queen Victoria Park which lets you off, conveniently, right before the fireworks start.
 Here is a schedule and the bands which have been booked for the various occasions.